 Just to illustrate this point, Gehrig made his record in 14 years, whereas it took Ripkin Jr. four more years to make the same amount of games, plus one more to beat the record.

 Changes in Baseball Over The Years

-Baseball players are bigger, faster, taller and stronger on average by a pretty big margin compared to 1960s and before.
-Improvements in science and technology, and better training and nutrition (people of the world eat better now than ever), as well as a bigger population (which makes for a bigger pool from which to get players), and the internationalization of baseball, account for most of this.
+The players are bigger, faster, taller, and stronger on average by a pretty big margin compared to the 1960s and before.
+Improvements in science and technology, and better training and nutrition (people of the world eat better now than ever), as well as a bigger population (which makes for a bigger pool from which to get players), and the internationalization of the game, account for most of this.

 Baseball Didn’t Used to Be A Full Time Job

 Up until just a few decades ago, it wasn’t uncommon for pro players to take odd jobs in the off-season.
 This has had a major impact on play.
 The best major league salaries of 60 years ago can’t even compare to the worst salaries of the past decade.